Antelman82/Project-1/README.md

 <!-- <img src='images/Circular Badge Shape2.svg'/>  -->

-bug1 - When user enters a sentence or a phrase, it only picks up the first word. - resolved. but2 - When user enter's a capital letter, it doesn't fill when that letter button is picked. bug3 - when user submits a new word before clicking reset, buttons and lives don't reset.
+bug1 - When user enters a sentence or a phrase, it only picks up the first word. - resolved.

+**** Found when playing with my kids ****
+    but2 - When user enter's a capital letter, it doesn't fill when that letter button is picked.
+I was able to reproduce.

+    bug3 - when user submits a new word before clicking reset, buttons and lives don't reset.
+I was able to reproduce.